mehermvr/rko_lio/README.md

 In case there is no TF tree in the bag, then you will have to manually specify the extrinsics for IMU to base and LiDAR to base, as these two are **required** parameters.
 Leave one of the extrinsics as identity if you want the other one to be the frame of estimation (you will still have to specify both parameters).
 You can specify the extrinsics via a config YAML file with the keys `extrinsic_imu2base_quat_xyzw_xyz` and `extrinsic_lidar2base_quat_xyzw_xyz`.
+You can dump a config with all the options set to default values by running `rko_lio --dump_config`.
-Pass this file to `rko_lio` using the `-c` flag.
+Modify as you require, and pass this file to `rko_lio` using the `-c` flag.
-Check `python/config/default.yaml` for all possible configuration options.
+Please check `python/config` in the GitHub repository for example configurations.

 An example invocation would then be